An award-winning museum of arts and crafts

 There are nine individual galleries, arranged thematically and filled with textiles, furniture, ceramics, paintings, books and personal items connected with Morris and his associates.
 As you’d expect in a modern museum, the objects on display are complemented by films, audio and hands-on interactives.

-The most stylish individual gallery – a corner of which is shown in the centre-left mail order cialis from canada photograph below – is based on Morris’s Oxford Street shop.
+The most stylish individual gallery – a corner of which is shown in one of the slides below – is based on Morris’s Oxford Street shop.

 The room most popular with visitors seems to be the gallery inspired by the Morris & Co. workshops at Merton Abbey, in which adults and children can learn (in grown-up or childish ways) how the printed fabrics and other materials were made.